Luis20matias/Portfolio/README.md

 # :pushpin: Luís Fernando Matias de Farias
 ## :dart: Data Scientist

+ * :clipboard: I have a bachelor's degree in Mechatronics Engineering.
+I am certificated in Artificial Intelligence by Huawei, so I know about theconcepts and applications using Machine Learningand Deep Learning.
+Seeking a Junior Data Scientist position that applies extensive experience in Statistical Methods, Data Analysis, and Machine Learning to critical questions in data-heavy services.

 * :mortar_board: I am graduated in Mechatronics Engineering from the Federal Institute of Education, Science, and Technology of Ceará (IFCE) in Brazil.
 Also, I have a technical course in Electrotechnical at IFCE.

 * :books: I've completed an English course at Municipal Human Resources Development Institute (Imparh) in Brazil.